 You can change the colours slightly with StreamYard if you go to brand, I’ve got it currently set to this yellow colour ’cause I’m into yellow at the moment.
 If you wanted to pick another colour, you would just select that brand colour and choose whatever colour suits your brand gives you the feels for the day.

 Now I feel that this is completely underrated when it comes to StreamYard.
 And let me tell you what.
-So in my experience using lots of different software using Ecamm Live using StreamYard, using BLive using, OBS, you know, he who shall not be named, it’s really complicated to add a guest and to have their audio work and to have everything appear nicely.
+In my experience using lots of different software using Ecamm Live using StreamYard, using BLive using, OBS, you know, he who shall not be named, it’s really complicated to add a guest and to have their audio work and to have everything appear nicely.

 With StreamYard, it is incredibly easy.
 All you have to do to add guests to your live stream is to click on the invite section here at the bottom of StreamYard, and this provides a link, right?